Residency Weekend Builds Bonds That Last

 “The Residency has such a great energy,” said Michelle Burdette, a senior project manager at Boeing and a SCTL student who attended in 2019.
 “Everyone there is engaged.”

-During Residency Weekend, students meet instructors and classmates, listen to guest speakers, chat with advisory board members over cocktails, tour supply chain facilities owned by organizations like Amazon and the Port of Seattle and complete their first course in the program: SCTL 501: Introduction to Supply Chain Transportation & Logistics.
+During Residency Weekend, students meet instructors and classmates, interface with guest speakers who are experts in the field, network at a mixer with with advisory board members, alumni and current students; and complete their first course in the program: SCTL 501: Introduction to Supply Chain Transportation & Logistics.

-“It’s very hands on,” said Izzie Barbosa, a project manager at a local winery and another student who attended in 2019.
+“It’s very hands on,” said Izzie Crollard, a project manager at Providence Health System who attended in 2019.
 “I was very impressed by the speakers, activities and company tours.”

 Because the SCTL program is online, Residency Weekend offers a chance for students and teachers to forge bonds in person before they begin the program in earnest.